tinyzqh/circuit-sat/README.md

    > D-VAE has addressed this problem.
 2. How to solve SAT problem in a sensible way?
 3. For the circuit representation learning, should we start from the generative model (learning graph distribution *p(x)*), or start from a supervised task (solving SAT)?
 From my view, it would be much easier to start from a supervised task.
-4. The size of obtained AIG seems to be quite complicate.
+4. The size of obtained AIG seems to be quite complicated.

 ### TO DO
 - [x] Generate SR3to10 optimized AIG dataset.
-- [ ] Try small-size problems, *i.e.*, r3to10 problems.
+- [x] Try small-size problems, *i.e.*, r3 problems.
+- [ ] Try the loss used in *least square gan*.
+- [ ] Invert the hidden state if the edge is inverter.
+- [ ] Try other aggregation approaches.